-I’m a curious person and was always interested in technology and computers.
-In the U.S. Air Force, I did everything from medic to IT.
-Then I got a job as a Technical Account Manager at Amazon, where my peers added a lot of technical insight to the business.
-I wanted that knowledge too.
+I’m a curious person and have always been interested in technology and computers.
+While serving In the U.S. Air Force, I did everything from medic to IT.
+After getting the job as a Technical Account Manager at Amazon, where I was surrounded by both talented business and technical peers, I wanted that knowledge, too.

-When I start, I can’t write a line of code.
-I’ve never heard of Python, seen Java, or even opened a terminal on my laptop.
-Align allows me to bridge that gap in knowledge—to learn and grow at my pace—and come out with a Master’s in Computer Science.
+When I started, I couldn’t write a line of code.
+I’d never heard of Python, Java, or even opened a terminal on my laptop.
+Align allowed me to bridge that gap in knowledge—to learn and grow at my pace—and come out with a Master’s in Computer Science.

-Align isn’t so much about learning how to write code as it is about learning how to think and solve problems in a code-writing environment.
+Align isn’t so much about learning how to write code as it is about learning how to think and solve problems in a technical environment.
 It provides a solid foundation.
-The faculty are awesome, too.
-Very accessible and ready to answer any question.
+The faculty are awesome and very helpful, too.

-For me, the master’s classes weren’t as intense as the bridge program, which was so completely new.
-You can choose your path in the master’s program and learn something new within the space.
+For me, the master’s classes weren’t as intense as the bridge program, which was completely new.
+You can choose your path in the master’s program and learn something new within various specialties.

-Align showed me that I enjoy writing code and solving problems more than I like writing about other people solving problems on the business side.
+After the Align program, I realized I enjoy writing code more than I enjoy writing business documents.
 My goals have changed, and now I’m a Software Development Engineer at Amazon.

-I also now teach the first course in the program, at the Seattle campus.
+I also now teach the first course in the Align program.
 Being an instructor who understands the Align experience is great.
 I tell my students they need a curious spirit to succeed.
 This program is not easy—but you get out of it what you put into it.